Freedom of religion in Africa by country: Tunisia

+Previous constitution

+The previous constitution provided for the freedoms of belief, conscience, and religious practice and prohibited the promotion of discrimination, hatred, or violence along religious lines.

 The government subsidizes mosques and synagogues, appoints imams, and pays their salaries, and also pays the salary of the grand rabbi.
 The Grand Mufti is selected by the president.
 The Ministry of Religious Affairs suggests themes for Friday prayers, but does not regulate their content.
 The government may initiate administrative and legal procedures to remove imams whom authorities determine to be preaching “divisive” theology.

 It is mandatory for students in public schools to attend courses on Islam approximately one hour per week.
 The curriculum for secondary school students also includes references to the history of Judaism and Christianity.
 Religious groups may operate private schools.

 Provisions of law addressing marriage, divorce, and other personal status issues are largely based on principles of civil law, combined with elements of sharia.
 Laws of inheritance are principally based on requirements in sharia, but there are some provisions that allow for exceptions as outlined in the Code of Personal Status.

 The police in Tunisia have targeted Salafists and others profiled as terrorists with arrests, house searches, and other restrictions.
 The political party Hizb ut-Tahrir was suspended for one month by a court in Tunis for violating laws against the incitement of religious hatred and for advocating the establishment of a Caliphate.
 Women who wear a niqāb are also sometimes harassed by police.
 Members of the Baháʼí Faith have also faced harassment by government officials, and the faith is not recognized by the government, although they are allowed to practice their religion in private.
 Jews and Christians are allowed to practice their religion in authorized houses of worship.

 In September 2017, the government abolished a law prohibiting Muslim women from marrying non-Muslim men.